rust-br/rust-book-pt-br/src/ch09-02-recoverable-errors-with-result.md

 <span class="caption">Listing 9-7: A function that returns errors to the
 calling code using `?`</span>

-<span class="caption">Lista 9-7: Uma função que retorna erros para o código
+<span class="caption">Listagem 9-7: Uma função que retorna erros para o código
 que a chamou usando `?`</span>

 The `?` placed after a `Result` value is defined to work in almost the same way